mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 -    Browser Adware and Malware (Yontoo etc)

 ### To contribute your own bad referers

 please add them into the
 https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/blob/master/Pull%20Requests%20Here%20Please/badreferers.list
 file and then send a Pull Request (PR).
 All additions will be checked for accuracy before being merged.

 ### Issues:

 Log any issues regarding incorrect listings on the issues system and they will be investigated and removed if necessary.

 ### No root access to your Apache server and Unable to run this blocker?

-Version 2.2017.03 introduced .htaccess versions of the spam referrer for those unable to run the full Apache Bad Bot Blocker look inside the .htaccess folder in this repo for instructions.
+Version 2.2017.03 introduced .htaccess versions of the spam referrer for those unable to run the full Apache Bad Bot Blocker look inside the https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/tree/master/_htaccess_versions folder in this repo for instructions.

 ### If this helps you [You can buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TNCNMH8QVM78J):beer: